-Implementing body-worn cameras in a police agency has an impact on virtually every key aspect of police operations, including training, investigations, community relations, resource allocation, and more.
+Implementing body-worn cameras in a police agency has an impact on virtually every key aspect of police operations, including training.
 With the growing adoption of body-worn cameras, the need for effective law enforcement training is paramount to help ensure that officers have the necessary knowledge and tools to confront the difficult tasks they encounter on a daily basis.
-The following considerations and resources will serve as helpful information in support of this challenge.
+This webinar discusses a list of considerations and resources presented by our panelist that will serve as helpful information in support of this challenge.
+In addition Dr.

 The Center for Violence Prevention and Community Safety at Arizona State University (ASU) has developed this facilitator’s guide and accompanying training slides as a resource for law enforcement agencies seeking to develop or modify their body‐worn camera (BWC) training programs.
 These training materials should be used only as reference documents for agencies developing and deploying BWCs.
 They are intended to provide guidance and are not designed for yearly continuing training or academy use.